darkoldlad/quebec-games-sales-parser/readme.md

 `touch .env`

-Copy all from dist.env and paste into .env file, then specify valid values
+Copy all from .env.dist and paste into .env file, then specify valid values